Homeless women in the United States: Transitional housing for domestic violence victims

-Barriers to employment
+Employment

-The average age of homeless women is increasing from 20 to 50 years of age, affecting chances of available employment opportunities.
+The average age of homeless women has increased from 20 to 50 years of age, affecting chances of available employment opportunities.
 Though homeless women are reported to have a strong inclinations to work again, it is difficult to find and maintain employment stability because of existing disabilities and impaired access to healthcare, impacting their ability to work.

 Women who become homeless because of domestic violence also face barriers when looking for job opportunities.
 Victims of domestic abuse are more at risk of chronic stress, mental, and physical health problems which can impact employment opportunities and workplace performance.
 Oftentimes, women who are survivors of intimate partner violence are stalked, exploited, or harassed by former abusers, leading to further trauma and decreased work productivity.
 In a study conducted with a sample of women with abusive partners, the results showed that roughly 50% of them that were working at the time lost their job due to their abusive partner.
 However, there are efforts being made in the workplace to address domestic violence and its effects on victims through interventions implementing trauma informed practices.
 Trauma informed practices in the workplace help survivors reconcile with their experiences and understand the impact of trauma.

 Homeless mothers with children under eighteen struggle to secure employment without safe child care arrangements.
 Compared to low-income and housed mothers, homeless mothers are less likely to receive child care aid which prevents their ability to search for, sustain, or train for jobs.
 Government programs such as Head Start and state funded pre-kindergarten attempt to provide child support to families below the poverty level for young children, however, there is more demand than there are available resources allocated to this type of childcare support.
 Programs designed to support children of low-income and homeless mothers, can increase employment stabilization by providing a safe space for children as well as reducing expenses associated with childcare.